L-Eval: Instituting Standardized Evaluation for Long Context Language Models: Related Work

 \subsection{Long Context Language Models}

-Long context language models aim to enable models to access context information over much larger spans of text.
-This long context can be essential for tasks like text generation, question answering, summarization, and document understanding, where context across entire paragraphs or documents is vital for generating accurate and coherent outputs.

-However, feeding long contexts lead to bottlenecks in language model training and inference due to the quadratic complexity of the attention mechanism.
-Some community efforts focus on developing \textbf{efficient attention} mechanisms to build efficient language models~\citep{sun2023retentive,ding2023longnet,li2023incontext,fu2023hungry,peng2023rwkv,NEURIPS2022_67d57c32}.
-They have made improvements to the attention mechanism by optimizing algorithms and IO operations, resulting in a significant reduction in both time and space requirements when handling long contexts.
-Most methods aim to reduce cost by minimizing the computations of query-key pairs, which could potentially impact the performance of downstream tasks.

-In addition to optimizing the attention mechanism, some works~\citep{bulatov2023scaling,dai-etal-2019-transformer, mohtashami2023landmark} focus on \textbf{chunking the input} to model both the current text in the chunk and the previous context states, effectively extending the length of context processing.
+Feeding long context leads to bottlenecks in language model training and inference due to computational resources.
+Some community efforts focus on developing {efficient attention} mechanisms to build efficient language models~\citep{sun2023retentive,ding2023longnet,li2023incontext,fu2023hungry,peng2023rwkv}.
+In addition to optimizing the attention mechanism, some works~\citep{bulatov2023scaling,dai-etal-2019-transformer, mohtashami2023landmark} focus on {chunking the input} to model both the current text in the chunk and the previous context states, effectively extending the length of context processing.
+Besides the efficiency challenge, the {scalability of positional embedding} is also crucial.
+ALiBi~\citep{press2022train}, and \textsc{xPos}~\citep{sun2022lengthextrapolatable} emphasize the significance of local context to enhance the language model's ability to perform extrapolation.
+Moreover, position interpolation (PI)~\citep{chen2023extending} and NTK-aware~\citep{fixedNTK, dynamicNTK} are the most popular approaches based on RoPE~\citep{su2022roformer} to efficiently and effectively extend the context length.
+However, these works mainly validated their methods with perplexity (PPL)~\citep{sun2021long, fixedNTK}, and there has not been systematic validation on practical tasks.

-Another approach to handle long contexts is \textbf{retrieval-based} language models~\citep{shi2023replug,ram2023incontext,pmlr-v119-guu20a,izacard2022few,bertsch2023unlimiformer}.
-Retrieval-based language models rely on retrieving pre-existing text segments or passages as their basis for generating responses.
-However, this also limits its application to tasks that require long document reasoning, for example, inquiring about the discussed topics in any location of the previous chat history or effectively merging information from various parts of the document.
-In these tasks, retrieval methods fall short of fully comprehending the full text and grasping intricate contextual relationships.

-Besides the efficiency challenge, the \textbf{scalability of positional embedding} is also crucial for long-context language models.
-As the length of the sequence increases, language models need to predict the text longer than the training length.
-Almost recent researches on scalable positional embedding consider the distance attenuation of attention that tokens with greater distances receive lower attention scores compared to tokens with closer distances, such ALiBi~\citep{press2022train}, and \textsc{xPos}~\citep{sun2022lengthextrapolatable}.
-These methods emphasize the significance of local context to enhance the language model's ability to perform extrapolation.
-Moreover, position interpolation~\citep{chen2023extending} has also been proven to be able to effectively scale the context length with very few training steps.